mungujn/machine-learning-detect-cancer/README.md

-# Classification of Lesions in Breast Ultrasound Umages Using Neural Networks
+# Classification of Lesions in Breast Ultrasound Images Using Neural Networks

 This repo contains source code for my undergraduate dissertation from Makerere University College of Engineering, Design, Art and Technology.